ziasam/Zephyrus-Raviole/Instruction.md

 7. Now from pc type adb sideload rom.zip.
 8. After sideloading is complete, format storage and reboot to system.

-fastboot Images will be provideed with march release.
+fastboot Images will be provided with march release.